HunterMott/BetterWeather/README.md

 * Clean and efficient code.

 #### PostMVP
-* Pull more data from a second API.
 * Add another section for forcasting weather out 5 or more days.
 * Implement background images with current weather conditions, rather than colors.
 * Add a daily umbrella recommendation.